joeytakeda/misc/table.md

 ### q<span id="q"/>

-**q**(quoted) contains material which is distinguished from the surrounding text using quotation marks or a similar method, for any one of a variety of reasons including, but not limited to: direct speech or thought, technical terms or jargon, authorial distance, quotations from elsewhere, and passages that are mentioned but not used. [ [TEI Guidelines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-q.html) ]
+**q** (quoted) contains material which is distinguished from the surrounding text using quotation marks or a similar method, for any one of a variety of reasons including, but not limited to: direct speech or thought, technical terms or jargon, authorial distance, quotations from elsewhere, and passages that are mentioned but not used. [ [TEI Guidelines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-q.html) ]

 #### **Attributes**

 Attributes  [att.global](#att.global)  (@xml:id, @n, @xml:lang, @xml:base, @xml:space) ( [att.global.rendition](#att.global.rendition)  (@rend, @style, @rendition)) ( [att.global.analytic](#att.global.analytic)  (@ana)) ( [att.global.responsibility](#att.global.responsibility)  (@cert, @resp)) ( [att.global.source](#att.global.source)  (@source))  [att.ascribed.directed](#att.ascribed.directed)  (@toWhom) ( [att.ascribed](#att.ascribed)  (@who))
+@type

-@typemay be used to indicate whether the offset passage is spoken or thought, or to characterize it more finely.
+may be used to indicate whether the offset passage is spoken or thought, or to characterize it more finely.
+**Status**

+Optional

+**Datatype**

+teidata.enumerated

-**Status**Optional**Datatype**teidata.enumerated**Suggested values include:**
+**Suggested values include:**

 spoken representation of speechrepresentation of speechthought representation of thought, e.g. internal monologuerepresentation of thought, e.g. internal monologuewritten quotation from a written sourcequotation from a written sourcesoCalled authorial distanceauthorial distanceforeign [No description available][No description available]distinct linguistically distinctlinguistically distinctterm technical termtechnical termemph rhetorically emphasizedrhetorically emphasizedmentioned refering to itself, not its normal referentrefering to itself, not its normal referent